joroinnoroff/jorgenblogsemesterproject/README.md

 this navigation turns into a hamburger menu on tablet / mobile layout.

 Header Colors are choosen to not disturb, and create a calm environment.
 Body is set to a light blue to create contrast between articles and items on the page.

-API End point url https://excitable-breath.flywheelsites.com/ The Homepage is Created using Fetch Url https://excitable-breath.flywheelsites.com/wp-json/wp/v2/posts/${postId}
+The Homepage is Created using Fetch Url https://exampleurl.com/wp/v2/posts/${postId}

 Here it post all the postIds and adds it to the slider entered which are const postIds = [71, 69, 67, 65, 63, 61, 59, 57, 55, 53, 35, 33, 30];